mra7072/AutomatedCableTester/README.md

 2. Navigate to AutomatedCableTester/gui.py
 3. Execute script to start GUI either by double-clicking script or through a command line interface by running "Python3 gui.py".
 System can be configured to run program on boot by editing your /rc.local enviorment

 For Developers
-1.Clone this repository either through HTTP/SSH to the directory of your choice.
+1. Clone this repository either through HTTP/SSH to the directory of your choice.
 Instructions to do this can be found here.https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository
 2. Navigate AutomatedCableTester/

-The following files contain the logic for the entire system.
+3. Changes can be made to the following files, which contain the logic for the entire system.
 - PayloadTester.py - Application/Backend
 - gui.py - UI/Frontend